 CoMO's core team works to support our members, coordinate World Meningitis Day and other projects.
 The team consists of CoMO's Head Office staff and Regional Coordinators and we operate out of the UK, Spain, the U.S. and Australia.

-Asia Pacific Regional Coordinator (Perth, Australia)
+Linda Gibbs, Asia Pacific Regional Coordinator (Perth, Australia)

 Jane Plumb MBE is the Chief Executive of GBSS, which she founded in 1996.
 GBSS supports UK families affected by group B Strep and health professionals by providing relevant, evidence-based information and education about Strep B.